-Our Audit Committee has appointed the firm of Ernst & Young LLP to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2005.
+Our Audit Committee has appointed the firm of Ernst & Young LLP to serve as our independent registered public accounting firm for the fiscal year ending December 30, 2006.
 Ernst & Young LLP has audited our financial statements since our inception in 1996.
 A representative of Ernst & Young LLP is expected to be present at the Annual Meeting, will have an opportunity to make a statement if he or she so desires and will be available to respond to appropriate questions.

-The following table presents fees for professional services rendered by Ernst & Young LLP for fiscal years 2004 and 2003:
+The following table presents fees for professional services rendered by Ernst & Young LLP for fiscal years 2005 and 2004:

-2004 2003
+2005 2004

-Audit fees \$991,700 \$239,700
+Audit fees \$1,026,500 \$ 991,700

-Audit-related fees 14,900 135,600
+Audit-related fees 18,700 14,900

-Tax fees 116,300 69,700
+Tax fees 51,300 116,300

 All other fees

-Total \$1,122,900 \$445,000
+Total \$1,096,500 \$1,122,900

-AUDIT FEES.
-Audit fees relate to services rendered in connection with the audits of the annual financial statements and of management's assessment and the operating effectiveness of internal control over financial reporting included in our Form 10-K, the quarterly reviews of financial statements included in our Forms 10-Q filings, Form S-8 consent procedures and statutory audits required internationally.
+Audit Fees.
+Audit fees relate to services rendered in connection with the audits of the annual consolidated financial statements and attestation of management's report on internal controls included in our Form 10-K, the quarterly reviews of financial statements included in our Form 10-Q filings, fees associated with SEC registration statements, assistance in responding to SEC comment letters, accounting consultations related to audit services and statutory audits required internationally.

-AUDIT-RELATED FEES.
+Audit-Related Fees.
 Audit-related fees include services for assurance and other related services, such as consultations concerning financial accounting and reporting matters and due diligence related to mergers and acquisitions.

-TAX FEES.
-Tax fees include services for tax compliance, research, and technical tax advice.
+Tax Fees.
+Tax fees include services for tax compliance, research and technical tax advice.

-ALL OTHER FEES.
+All Other Fees.
 All other fees include the aggregate fees for products and services provided by Ernst & Young LLP that are not reported under "Audit Fees", "Audit-Related Fees" or "Tax Fees".
-There were no other fees in 2004 or 2003.
+There were no other fees in 2005 or 2004.

-The Audit Committee is authorized by its charter to pre-approve all auditing and permitted non-audit services to be performed by the Company's independent registered public accounting firm.
-The Audit Committee reviews and approves the independent registered public accounting firm's retention to audit our financial statements, including the associated fee.
+The Audit Committee is authorized by its charter to pre-approve all auditing and permitted non-audit services to be performed by our independent registered public accounting firm.
+The Audit Committee reviews and approves the independent registered public accounting firm's retention to perform attest services, including the associated fee.
 The Audit Committee also evaluates other known potential engagements of the independent registered public accounting firm, including the scope of the proposed work and the proposed fees, and approves or rejects each service, taking into account whether the services are permissible under applicable law and the possible impact of each non-audit service on the independent registered public accounting firm's independence from management.
 At subsequent meetings, the Committee will receive updates on the services actually provided by the independent registered public accounting firm, and management may present additional services for approval.
 The Committee has delegated to the Chairman of the Audit Committee the authority to evaluate and approve engagements on behalf of the Committee in the event that a need arises for pre-approval between Committee meetings.
 If the Chairman so approves any such engagements, he will report that approval to the full Audit Committee at its next meeting.
-During fiscal 2004, all such services were pre-approved in accordance with the procedures described above.
+During fiscal 2005, all such services were pre-approved in accordance with the procedures described above.